mildrenben/component-river/README.md

 - `yarn start` at the top level.
 This will watch and rebuild changes to the component in `src` as you make them.
 - `yarn start` in `/documentation-website`.
 You can now test your changes in the examples/documentation website and use it as a playground.

-TODO
+### Todo
 - LTR support
 - Top to bottom/bottom to top support
-- minus xDistanceBetween items
+- minus xDistanceBetweenItems items to have some 'overlap'
-- Offset odd rows option
+- Offset odd rows prop option (ability to turn it off altogether)

-BUGS
+### Known bugs
 - The first item in an odd row moves incorrectly along the x-axis slightly, unsure why